vivek9patel/vivek9patel.github.io/README.md

 into it.
 Replace \*your user id and your service ID with your values in your EmailJS service.

 ## This project was made using Create React App!
-Here is the scripts that u can run.
+Here is the scripts that you can run.

 ### `npm start`